 CityPark4Brum is a campaign group established in 2015 to lobby Birmingham City Council to create a new public park at Birmingham Smithfield.
-It is supported by the Greener Birmingham coalition, the Impact Hub Birmingham, the Birmingham Open Spaces Forum & the Wildlife Trust for Birmingham & the Black Country.
+It is supported by the Greener Birmingham coalition, the Birmingham Open Spaces Forum & the Wildlife Trust for Birmingham & the Black Country.
 The park is also supported by proposers of the West Midlands National Park.

 Birmingham Smithfield - an ideal location for a city park

-Unfortunately green and public open space has not been a priority in Birmingham City Council's plans for the site, as shown in its 2016 Smithfield Masterplan.
-Instead, the council intends to fill it with buildings, with much of the open space located within private courtyards.
-A small green park included as a result of our campaign is simply too small and not transformative.
+Unfortunately green & public open space was not the priority in Birmingham City Council's original plans for the site, as shown in its 2016 Smithfield Masterplan.
+Instead, most of the site was to be built on, with much of the open space located within private residential courtyards.
+A small green park, included as a result of our campaign, was added but it is simply too small and not transformative.
 The latest plans from Lendlease show a park that is just as small, no more than half the size of Cathedral Green.